paupowpow/p2pkit-quickstart-android/README.md

 http://p2pkit.io/javadoc/

+### Release notes

+Release notes can be found [here](http://p2pkit.io/changelog.html)

 ### p2pkit License

-* By using P2PKit you agree to abide by our License (which is included with P2PKit) and Terms Of Service available at http://www.p2pkit.io/policy.html.
+* By using P2PKit you agree to abide by our Terms of Service, License Agreement and Policies which are available at the following address: http://p2pkit.io/policy.html
-* Please refer to "Third_party_licenses.txt" included with P2PKit Quickstart for 3rd party software that P2PKit Quickstart may be using - You will need to abide by their licenses as well.